How to Keep Shoes From Dry Rotting?

 3. Don’t store your shoes in a plastic shoe box

-Shoe boxes (made of plastic or cardboard) are terrible for storing your shoes long-term and can enable dry rotting.
+Shoe boxes (made of plastic or cardboard) are terrible for storing your pairs of shoes long-term and can enable dry rotting.
 They prevent natural air circulation and are the perfect environment for moisture build-up and mold.
-Use a shoe rack or an open shelf instead to keep shoes from dry rotting.
+Use a shoe rack or an open shelf to keep shoes from dry rotting.

 4. Use shoe trees, desiccants, or newspaper to absorb moisture

 Cedar shoe trees are the best option to store your shoes long-term and prevent dry rotting.
 The cedar absorbs moisture and has anti-bacterial and deodorant properties.
-Not only will you keep the mold away, and any bugs that may attack your shoes, your shoes will also smell nice.
-Since shoe trees last forever and are quite cheap, investing in a pair of cedar shoe trees might be the smartest investment you can make for your shoe care.
+Not only will you keep the mold away and any bugs that may attack your shoes, your shoes will also smell nice.
+Since shoe trees last forever and are quite cheap, investing in cedar shoe trees might be the smartest investment you can make for your shoe care.

 If you don’t have access to shoe trees, you can use desiccants to keep the moisture out.
 Silica gels are sold in tubs or packets and can be placed in the closet to absorb moisture.